pmahsky/ai-stock-backend/README.md

 ## Notes
 - This is a learning/demo project.
 For production you should add authentication, TLS, proper error handling and tests.
 - The assistant client expects the model to output a JSON object indicating tool calls; model behavior may vary.
 You can also bypass the model and call the tool endpoints directly.

+## License
+This project is licensed under the MIT License.
+Copyright © 2025 Prashant Kumar Mahskey